IBM/CognitiveConcierge/README.md

 ```
 4. Open the CognitiveConcierge.xcworkspace file in Xcode 8.3 either from ICAT or from your terminal using `open CognitiveConcierge.xcworkspace`

 5. For your iOS application to run, it needs access to some credentials from Bluemix.
 ICAT has run some set up scripts to generate and populate the `CognitiveConcierge-iOS/CognitiveConcierge/CognitiveConcierge.plist` file.
 You will need to open this file and add your Google API Key.
 If you are not using ICAT, then manually update the credentials for all the services.
 You can get the credentials for services either from the environment variables section present in the runtime tab from your Bluemix dashboard or using the command 'bx app env CognitiveConcierge'.
+ConversationWorkspaceID is the workspace id of the conversation service.

 6. If you are running the server application on bluemix, ensure the values for appRouteRemote, bluemixAppGUID, bluemixAppRegion are correct in `CognitiveConcierge-iOS/CognitiveConcierge/bluemix.plist` file.
 Also, set the value for the isLocal field to 'NO'.
 You can verify the values either from the environment variables section present in the runtime tab from your Bluemix dashboard or using the command 'bx app env CognitiveConcierge' where appRouteRemote is uris, bluemixAppGUID is application_id and bluemixAppRegion is your Bluemix region for eg: us-south.
 ```bash